syz51/fundamental-analysis-system/docs/architecture/07-data-collector-agent.md

 ### Primary Responsibility

 The Data Collector Agent serves as the **data acquisition and storage management layer** for the entire fundamental analysis system.
-It acts as the bridge between external data sources (SEC EDGAR, Yahoo Finance) and the internal analytical infrastructure, ensuring all specialist agents have access to high-quality, validated financial data.
+It acts as the bridge between external data sources (SEC EDGAR) and the internal analytical infrastructure, ensuring all specialist agents have access to high-quality, validated financial data.

 **Core Function**: Fetch, parse, validate, and store financial data with 98.55% quality target through multi-tier parsing and intelligent fallback strategies.